boltlabs-inc/zip-spec/zip-bolt-support.rst

 Private payment channels as designed by the Bolt protocol require the following capabilities to achieve the stated anonymity properties at layer 2:

-1. Ability to create a funding transaction such that the transaction inputs are anonymous.
+(1) Ability to create a funding transaction such that the transaction inputs are anonymous.
-2. Ability to escrow funds to a multi-signature address with a fix for transaction malleability.
+(2) Ability to escrow funds to a multi-signature address with a fix for transaction malleability.
-3. Ability to verify additional fields from the transaction inputs/outputs as part of signature verification.
+(3) Ability to verify additional fields from the transaction inputs/outputs as part of signature verification.
-4. Ability to do relative time locks for commitment transactions to support unilateral channel closing.
+(4) Ability to do relative time locks for commitment transactions to support unilateral channel closing.
-5. Ability to do absolute and relative time locks to support multi-hop payments.
+(5) Ability to do absolute and relative time locks to support multi-hop payments.
-6. Ability to validate Bolt-specific commitment opening message and closing signature:
+(6) Ability to validate Bolt-specific commitment opening message and closing signature:

-  - check the validity of the commitment opening
+ a. check the validity of the commitment opening
-  - check the validity of randomized/blinded signature on the wallet commitment in closure token
+ b. check the validity of randomized/blinded signature on the wallet commitment in closure token
-  - check the validity of revocation token signature in the event of a channel dispute by merchant
+ c. check the validity of revocation token signature in the event of a channel dispute by merchant

-7. Ability to verify the transaction output such that:
+(7) Ability to verify the transaction output such that:

-  - first output pays out to customer with a time lock
+ a. first output pays out to customer with a time lock
-  - second output pays out to merchant immediately
+ b. second output pays out to merchant immediately

 **Channel Operation Assumptions.**
  - Single-funded channel by customer with a minimum fee paid to the merchant.